Tahir Amin

 Tahir Amin (13 March 1952 – 5 April 2019) was a Pakistani political scientist who served as the vice-chancellor of Bahauddin Zakariya University, in Multan, Pakistan.
 Amin also held additional charge of the vice-chancellor of Women University Multan.

-Previously, he was the Iqbal Chair at the Centre for International Studies, University of Cambridge, Cambridge, UK (c.1997–2001, succeeding Akbar S. Ahmed, followed by Tahir Kamran).
-He holds a PhD in political science from the Massachusetts Institute of Technology (1988), a master's degree in international relations from Carleton University, Canada (1978), and a B.A. in international relations from Quaid-i-Azam University (1976).
-He received a King Faisal Scholarship to study at MIT, and a Fulbright Award at Harvard University (1992), where he worked on a research project on "Reactions of the Non-Western world to the Thesis of the Clash of Civilizations by Samuel Huntington."
+Previously, he was the Iqbal Chair at the Centre for International Studies, University of Cambridge, UK (c.1997–2001, succeeding Akbar S. Ahmed, followed by Tahir Kamran).
+He had a PhD in political science from the Massachusetts Institute of Technology (1988), a master's degree in international relations from Carleton University, Canada (1978), and a B.A. in international relations from Quaid-i-Azam University (1976).
+He received a King Faisal Scholarship to study at MIT, and a Fulbright Award at Harvard University (1992), where he worked on a research project on "Reactions of the Non-Western World to the Thesis of the Clash of Civilizations by Samuel Huntington."
 He was a visiting Fellow at the Watson Institute for International and Public Affairs, Brown University, Providence, USA (1996), and at the Center for International Affairs (CFIA) at Harvard University.

 Amin has also served as a member of the board of governors at the National Institute of Pakistan Studies, at the National Institute of History Commission, and at the Area Study Center for North America and Africa, all at Quaid-i-Azam University.

 His research focuses on questions of world order, Pakistan's foreign relations, domestic politics of Pakistan, Kashmir, terrorism, and the politics of South and Central Asia.